Navid200/xDrip/docs/Nightscout/Mobile.md

 ## Mobile
 [xDrip](../../README.md) >> [Features](../Features_page.md) >> [Nightscout](../Nightscout_page.md) >> [Google Cloud](./GoogleCloud.md) >> Mobile

+This is about how to use a mobile device to access your Nighscout on Google Cloud.

 ---
 **Chrome**
 You can use Chrome on a mobile device to log into Google Cloud, select your project, access the instance and tap on SSH to open the menu.